polserver/polserver/README.md

 Compiling in Linux
 ----------

-Make sure you have the required libraries installed: boost, zlib and the mysql client (if SQL supported is desired), then run the following commands:
+Make sure you have the required libraries installed: boost, zlib and the mysql client (if SQL supported is desired), then run the following commands (you need at least CMake 3.1):

 * `cd pol-core/bin-build`
 * `./build_linux.sh`

 Minimum compiler version: GCC 4.7 or LLVM/Clang 3.5.

-Additionally, you need at least CMake 3.1.
+The command will generate binaries and dynamicaly linked libraries in the `bin/` folder.
+You need them all for your binaries to work.
+Debug symbols are included by default.

+To generate a compressed distributable archive (without debug symbols), then use `./build_linux_release.sh`.